• Skip to primary navigation

 Adding the ice at the very end helps to keep it from melting and diluting the drink as fast.

-It also turns out extra tasty if you start with cold tea to begin with.
+It also turns out extra tasty and thirst quenching if you start with cold tea to begin with.

 My favorite iced tea with fresh basil in a glass on a table with a lime wedge.